-Problem: The management console reports an error like the following:
+Problem: The management console reports an error similar to:

 ERROR: System environment variable RACFGFilePath has not been set.
 Please set its value before starting this manager.
 Fatal error occurs.
 Please press any key to quit.

 Workaround: Set the RACFGFilePath environment variable.